tristaneason/grizzlytargets/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 To Import WooCommerce Orders by uploading CSV, use the Import Orders button from the plugin page.
 The columns of your CSV may not always correspond with the WooCommerce order data fields.
 In such a case, you will have to manually provide a mapping and then save the mapping settings for later imports.

-Please refer the <a rel="nofollow" href="https://www.webtoffee.com/setting-up-order-import-export-plugin-for-woocommerce/">documentation</a> for more detailed help.
+Please refer to the <a rel="nofollow" href="https://www.webtoffee.com/setting-up-order-import-export-plugin-for-woocommerce/">order export import plugin</a> documentation for more detailed help.

 Highlights: Simply Export Orders, Customer Order CSV Export, Export Orders to Excel, Export Coupons, Import Coupons, Export Subscriptions, Import Subscriptions.
 Best WooCommerce Order Export Plugin in Market.